 - Handles relicensing of hydropower facilities by the Federal Energy Regulatory Commission (FERC), including negotiations with federal and state natural resource agencies under the Federal Power Act and Section 401 of the Clean Water Act.

 - Advises parties considering investment in energy-related assets regarding the federal and state regulatory context that may affect the value of such assets.

 - Provides regulatory advice regarding a wide range of energy-related projects, including biomass facilities, energy efficiency programs, broadband fiber optic cable deployments, and smart grid.

-- Represents regulated utilities before the Washington Utilities and Transportation Commission (WUTC) regarding energy, telecommunications, solid waste, and water utility matters.
+- Represents clients before the Washington Utilities and Transportation Commission (WUTC) regarding energy and solid waste matters.